ThemeFuse/Unyson/readme.txt

 Developers can contribute to the source code on the [Unyson GitHub Repository](https://github.com/ThemeFuse/Unyson/blob/master/CONTRIBUTING.md).

 Translators can contribute new languages to Unyson through [Transifex](https://www.transifex.com/projects/p/unyson/).

+Theme developers can test the compatibility of their themes with new extensions updates before they are going to be released on [Unyson Extensions Approval](https://github.com/ThemeFuse/Unyson-Extensions-Approval).

 == Installation ==